ubc-library-rc/rc-workshop-template/slides.md

 # Publishing slides with reveal.js

-Workshop sites can include slides in [reveal.js](https://revealjs.com/) formatting.
-Slides can be presented in a separate tab or embedded in a page, like this:
+Workshop sites can include slides in [reveal.js](https://revealjs.com/) format.
+Slides can be presented <a href="../demo-slide-deck.html" target="_blank">in a separate tab</a> or embedded in a page, like this:

 <div style="overflow: hidden;
   padding-top: 56.25%;